The Ranch (album)

-The Ranch is the only album by the country music group The Ranch, fronted by Keith Urban.
+The Ranch is a collaborative album by Australian country musician Keith Urban and his short-lived backing band the Ranch.
 It was released by Capitol Nashville in 1997, and re-released in 2004 with two bonus tracks and re-titled Keith Urban in The Ranch.

 At the ARIA Music Awards of 1997, the album was nominated for ARIA Award for Best Country Album.

 Content

+The instrumental "Clutterbilly" was previously recorded as a solo track by Urban on his 1991 self-titled debut album.
 "Some Days You Gotta Dance" was later recorded by the Dixie Chicks on their 1999 album Fly.
 Their version, which features Urban on lead guitar, was released as a single in 2001.
 "Homespun Love" was later recorded by Steel Magnolia on their 2011 self-titled debut album, "Desiree" by David Nail on his 2011 album The Sound of a Million Dreams, and "Walkin' the Country" by Scotty McCreery on his 2012 debut Clear as Day.
+The 2004 re-issue includes a cover of Stealers Wheel's 1973 hit "Stuck in the Middle with You" as one of two bonus tracks.

 Critical reception

 William Ruhlmann of Allmusic rated it three stars out of five, comparing Urban's sound favorably to Rodney Crowell and saying, "He sounds modern instead, and the album reveals a broad, budding talent not far from fully flowering."

 An uncredited review in Country Weekly gave the 2004 reissue four stars out of five, saying that it was "lacking his later degree of confidence and polish" but that "The songs are uniformly strong".